KamilaHase/Berries-Nearby/README.md

 13. Go back to deploy and inactivate ”Enable Automatic Deploys”
 14. Click the button ”Deploy branch”
 15. Heroku connected successfully with your Github.

--

-The website was developed on hosting page GitHub with a help of GitPod.
-Therefore the deployed page is hosted on Github Pages.
-Now the website is published on: https://kamilahase.github.io/MS2-Vocab-Memorize/

 ### GitHub Pages
 (credit: https://github.com/Code-Institute-Solutions/SampleREADME)